Grade (slope): Environmental design

-Grade, pitch, and slope are important components in landscape design, garden design, landscape architecture, and architecture; for engineering and aesthetic design factors.
+Grade, pitch, and slope are important components in landscape design, garden design, landscape architecture, and architecture for engineering and aesthetic design factors.
 Drainage, slope stability, circulation of people and vehicles, complying with building codes, and design integration are all aspects of slope considerations in environmental design.

 Railways

 Ruling gradients limit the load that a locomotive can haul, including the weight of the locomotive itself.
-On a 1% gradient (1 in 100) a locomotive can pull half (or less) of the load that it can pull on level track.
-(A heavily loaded train rolling at 20 km/h on heavy rail may require ten times the pull on a 1% upgrade that it does on the level at that speed.)
+Pulling a heavily loaded train at 20 km/h may require ten times the force climbing a 1% slope than on level track.

 Early railways in the United Kingdom were laid out with very gentle gradients, such as 0.07575% (1 in 1320) and 0.1515% (1 in 660) on the Great Western main line, nicknamed Brunel's Billiard Table, because the early locomotives (and their brakes) were feeble.
 Steep gradients were concentrated in short sections of lines where it was convenient to employ assistant engines or cable haulage, such as the 1.2 km section from Euston to Camden Town.

-Extremely steep gradients require the use of cables (such as the Scenic Railway at Katoomba Scenic World, Australia, with a maximum grade of 122% (52°), claimed to be the world's steepest passenger-carrying funicular) or some kind of rack railway (such as the Pilatus railway in Switzerland, with a maximum grade of 48% (26°), claimed to be the world's steepest rack railway) to help the train ascend or descend.
+Extremely steep gradients require mechanical assistance.
+Cable systems are used in cases like the Scenic Railway at Katoomba Scenic World in Australia, which reaches a maximum grade of 122% (52°) and is claimed to be the world's steepest passenger-carrying funicular.
+For somewhat gentler inclines, rack railways are employed, such as the Pilatus Railway in Switzerland, which has a maximum grade of 48% (26°) and is considered the steepest rack railway.

 Gradients can be expressed as an angle, as feet per mile, feet per chain, 1 in n, x% or y per mille.
 Since designers like round figures, the method of expression can affect the gradients selected.

-The steepest railway lines that do not use a rack system include:
+The steepest railway lines that do not use rack systems include: